Learning from the Germans: Background

 Neiman, a Jewish woman, who was born in the Southern United States, had lived there for a portion of her youth.
 Neiman's mother, who originated from Chicago, had worked to ensure racial integration at Atlanta Public Schools during the Civil Rights Movement of the mid-20th century.
 Neiman resided in Berlin, Germany beginning in 1989 to study the philosophy of Immanuel Kant and resided there for a period of at least 22 years.
 She became a moral philosopher, and in Berlin she became the head of the Einstein Forum.

-The idea came to the book when she noticed American society still celebrating the Confederate States of America even though President of the United States Barack Obama had publicly condemned racism while honoring the victims of the Charleston Church Shooting, which had just happened.
-She spent at least three years conducting research for the book; that involved reading works about the post-Nazi Germany period, which describe how Germans initially did not feel guilt about the events.
+The idea for the book came to her when she noticed American society still honoring or commemorating the Confederate States of America even though President of the United States Barack Obama had publicly condemned racism the Charleston church shooting.
+She spent at least three years conducting research for the book; that involved reading works about post-Nazi Germany, which describe how Germans initially did not feel guilty about the events.
 In addition to interviewing people in Germany, as part of this task she traveled to the United States and conducted interviews there too; she visited Mississippi in that process.
 The author said that she incorporated about 50% of the interviews in the book.

 The process of the book began prior to the 2016 United States Presidential Election and the Brexit referendum, and she stated that prior to the former she believed the United States was about to absorb messages from historical incidents.
 The author completed the book despite concerns that the message may not be absorbed in light of the outcomes of those events.